-One of the most important things in the Web Hosting industry, is transparency towards your clients.
+One of the most important things in the Web Hosting industry is transparency towards your clients.
 This is why having a public uptime status page would greatly improve your client relationships and boost your credibility as a provider.
-Allowing your clients to view the infrastructure uptime status and history, even the bad days when you’ve had downtimes, will only increase their trust in you as a provider.
+Allowing your clients to view the infrastructure uptime status and history, even on the bad days when you’ve had downtimes, will only increase their trust in you as a provider.

-So, we’ve established that an uptime status page is very important, but not just any status page will do.
-Your uptime status page will need to look professional, it’ll need to be customizable so it can perfectly match your website template and it will need to efficiently display the information, without confusing the viewer.
+So we’ve established that an uptime status page is very important, but not just any status page will do.
+Your uptime status page will need to look professional, it’ll need to be customizable, so it can perfectly match your website template, and it will need to efficiently display the information without confusing the viewer.

-In the example below, you can see a fully functional uptime status page:
+In the example below you can see a fully functional uptime status page:

-And here’s our own Status page, which is a perfect example of what you can accomplish:
+And here’s our own status page, which is a perfect example of what you can accomplish:

-1).
-Adding uptime monitors to your account
+1) Adding uptime monitors to your account

-Optional 1: you can assign categories to these uptime monitors, so they will be neatly organized in your uptime status page.
+Optional 1: you can assign categories to these uptime monitors, so they will be neatly organized on your uptime status page.
 For more info on categories and how they affect your uptime status page, please see this article: https://docs.hetrixtools.com/categories/

 Optional 2: learn how to arrange your categories in a specific order: https://docs.hetrixtools.com/how-to-order-categories/

-3).
-Customizing your white label system
+3) Customizing your white label system

-And it’s that simple, in just a few easy steps, you’ve got yourself a beautiful uptime status page to display to your clients.
+And it’s that simple.
+In just a few easy steps you’ve got yourself a beautiful uptime status page to display to your clients.

 If you have any questions or need any assistance with setting up your uptime status page, be sure to open a support ticket on our website.